ropensci/roweb3/content/blog/2023-11-24-r-intro-mentors/index.en.md

 In addition to my research I spend time writing tools, blog posts, and teaching materials to help others work with messy data and spreadsheets (unheadr package) and improve their R scripts for reproducibility (annotater package).

-Mentor for the Champions program.
 Happy to guide others in their software development journey in a way that benefits both users and developers and ultimately enriches the open tools community in terms of packages and people.

 ### Erle Holgersen